chilperic/Deutsch-wipa-2026/README.md

     └── script_check.js
 ```

-Only `index.html` and the `data/` folder are required for the app to run.
+Only `index.html` and the `data/` folder are required for the app to work.

 ---